-The issue of wet wipes clogging sewerage systems has been a growing issue in recent years as this grocery category became more popular.
+The issue of wet wipes clogging sewerage systems has been a growing issue in recent years as this grocery category has become more popular.

-FGC has been working on the issue since 2015 when it became aware of concerns that wet wipes, along with items such as babies’ nappies, sanitary protection, coffee grounds and kitty litter, were being flushed down toilets and blocking sewerage systems.
-That year, FGC partnered with Water New Zealand to form the Wet Wipes Advisory Group, consisting of member companies from FGC and Water NZ.
+The Food & Grocery Council has been working on the issue since 2015 when it became aware of concerns that wet wipes, along with items such as babies’ nappies, sanitary protection, coffee grounds and kitty litter, were being flushed down toilets and blocking sewerage systems.
+That year, FGC partnered with Water New Zealand to form the Wet Wipes Advisory Group, which consisted of member companies from both organisations.

 In 2017, FGC and Water NZ launched a video that promotes a ‘don’t flush’ message about what can’t go down toilets.

 Entitled ‘Avoid a flood – think before you flush’, it was distributed as part of waterways brochures to schools and via social media.